Learn more about this card and find out how you can apply here.

 - Somewhat Confusing Points System.
 EveryDay Preferred doesn’t have a typical cash back rewards program, and that is likely to take some getting used to for new cardholders who haven’t used Amex’s Membership Rewards platform before.
 The biggest pitfall is simply that point values vary by redemption method, which can complicate the process of planning and budgeting for redemptions.
 By contrast, Capital One Quicksilver and Discover it always deliver cash back at a $0.01 per point rate, regardless of redemption method.
 Chase Freedom mostly hews to the same rate, with the exception of travel ($0.0125).

 - Points Can Have Low Value at Redemption.
 The confusing points system has another side effect: potentially low redemption values.
-If you want to redeem for a statement credit, you need to be okay with a $0.006-per-point redemption rate – substantially lower than the $0.01-per-point rate for Capital One Quicksilver, Discover it, Barclaycard CashForward, and Chase Freedom.
+If you want to redeem for a statement credit, you need to be okay with a $0.006-per-point redemption rate – substantially lower than the $0.01-per-point rate for Capital One Quicksilver, Discover it, Barclaycard CashForward (note: this offer is no longer available), and Chase Freedom.

 - Has a Foreign Transaction Fee.
 This card comes with a 2.7% foreign transaction fee, which is higher than some fellow cash back cards, including stablemate USAA Cash Rewards from American Express.
 The Discover it and Capital One Quicksilver cards don’t have any foreign transaction fees at all.

 - Has a Penalty APR.
 This card’s high penalty APR is certainly not ideal for people who occasionally miss payments.
-The Barclaycard CashForward World MasterCard and Chase Freedom both lack penalty APRs.
+Barclaycard CashForward World MasterCard (note: this offer is no longer available) and Chase Freedom both lack penalty APRs.

 American Express’s Membership Rewards portal has a pretty impressive range of redemption options, including appealing merchandise and convenient transportation.
 However, since it doesn’t assign an across-the-board value to redeemed points, it’s not the most intuitive or easy-to-use rewards portal around.
 That’s fine if you’re willing to take the time to learn the ropes, and to adjust your redemption patterns to squeeze the most value out of your points.
 However, if you’re set on a simple cash back card with a fixed 1-point-per-$0.01 redemption rate, there are better options out there than The Amex EveryDay® Preferred Credit Card from American Express.